connorrothschild/connorrothschildd.github.io/_posts/2019-12-10-tt-replication.md

 ### Axes Revisited

-We also see in the Bloomberg viz a right-aligned Y-axis.
+We also see the Bloomberg viz has a right-aligned Y-axis.
 We can add that to plotly via the following code:

 {% highlight r %}